 He believes that the first slow-motion demonstration to the viewers on how to take a body slam is when Verne went, “Oh, geez,” the first time.
 It seems that the slow-motion shots overexposed the business too much for his own comfort.

 When asked by Brian Last of the 6:05 Superpodcast, “What good came out of [the AWA Team Championship Series]?
-What did you see while you were working on this that you were able to apply in a positive manner to future AWA broadcasts?”
+What did you see while working on this that you could apply positively to future AWA broadcasts?”

 “The end of it,” answered Ciupik after a brief pause.